Hopf monoids of set families: Background

 (for every decomposition $I = S \sqcup T$), satisfying the axioms of naturality, unitality, associativity, coassociativity, and compatibility; see~\cite[pp.16--17]{AA} for the details.
 In particular, associativity and coassociativity say that product and coproduct can be iterated: for every ordered set composition $\Phi=\Phi_1|\cdots|\Phi_d\compn I$, there are well-defined operations

 In the connected case, the element of $\rmH[\0]$ is the multiplicative unit.
 The Hopf monoid may or may not be commutative or cocommutative.
+(We say that $\rmH[\0]$ is \defterm{cocommutative} if, whenever $I=S\sqcup T$ and $z\in\rmH[i]$, then $(z|_S,\;z/_S)=(z/_T,\;z|_T)$.)
 The elements $z|_S$ and $z/_S$ are called the \defterm{restriction} of $z$ to $S$ and the \defterm{contraction} of $z$ by $S$, respectively.
 A \defterm{submonoid} of $\rmH$ is a subspecies $\rmG$ (i.e., a species $\rmG$ such that $\rmG[I] \subset \rmH[I]$ for all $I$) closed under product and coproduct.
 It is easily checked that the intersection of submonoids is a submonoid.

 Now fix a field $\Bbbk$ and let $\Vec$ be the category of $\Bbbk$-vector spaces with linear transformations.
 A \defterm{vector species} is a covariant functor $\bfP:\Setx\to\Vec$, sending $I$ to $\bfP[I]$.
 A \defterm{Hopf monoid in vector species} is a vector species $\bfH$ equipped with $\Bbbk$-linear product and coproduct operations